Innovation Will Help Farmers Feed a World of 8 Billion and Counting

 This is a serious problem, but it can be transformed into an opportunity as well.
 The good news is that we know what to do, at least in principle, and that’s because we’ve done it before.

 Back in the 1960’s, the global population topped 3 billion—and many experts worried about the ability of farmers to improve their production and keep up.
 Enter Norman Borlaug, the agronomist who made it his mission to find a solution.
-En Inde, he worked with M.S.
-Swaminathan et M.S.
+In India, he worked with M.S.
+Swaminathan and M.S.
 Randhawa to develop new seed varieties, which gave a big boost to the yield and total production of cereals, especially wheat in India.

 At a time when pessimists were ready to surrender in the war on hunger, Borlaug showed the power of human ingenuity to solve problems with science and technology.
-He went on to win the prix Nobel de la paix for his achievements as an agronomist.
+He went on to win the Nobel Peace Prize for his achievements as an agronomist.

 This is the hidden benefit of population growth: For all the ways that additional people can present dilemmas, they also give us a better chance to create a new generation of innovators who will help us think our way to answers.

-Comme ils le font, farmers like me stand ready to do our part.
-We are ready to innovate, aussi.
+As they do, farmers like me stand ready to do our part.
+We are ready to innovate, too.

 During my career as a farmer, I’ve watched technology transform everything.
-The advent of GMOs, par exemple, allowed cotton farmers finally to withstand the assaults of boll worms and other pests—and we enjoyed a massive boom in production.
+The advent of GMOs, for example, allowed cotton farmers finally to withstand the assaults of boll worms and other pests—and we enjoyed a massive boom in production.
 Although I’m now growing other kinds of crops, I was a full participant in this development and saw firsthand how much it helped farmers and consumers alike.

-Malheureusement, our government has prevented us from adopting GM technology in edible produce.
+Sadly, our government has prevented us from adopting GM technology in edible produce.
 While much of the developed world has embraced this technology, India has hesitated, due mainly to the opposition of political activists.
 We have an amazing potential to grow more food.
-A couple of the most promising examples are moutarde et brinjal (which is known as “eggplant” in other parts of the world).
-Aujourd'hui, we have a ray of hope as Moutarde GM recently received environmental clearance from the Government.
+A couple of the most promising examples are mustard and brinjal (which is known as “eggplant” in other parts of the world).
+Today, we have a ray of hope as GM mustard recently received environmental clearance from the Government.
 Access to these GM seeds would immediately help farmers strengthen India’s food security.

-Everything begins with having the best seeds, but we have other technological opportunities: Climate-smart farming requires better machinery, from large harvesters for big fields to small and micro size so a maximum number of farmers can adopt it to small drones for mapping and surveillance; micro-irrigation, for the efficient delivery of water in a time of climate change; improved weather forecasting, to help us make planting decisions; and crop-protection tools that fight weeds, parasites, et la maladie.
+Everything begins with having the best seeds, but we have other technological opportunities: Climate-smart farming requires better machinery, from large harvesters for big fields to small and micro size so a maximum number of farmers can adopt it to small drones for mapping and surveillance; micro-irrigation, for the efficient delivery of water in a time of climate change; improved weather forecasting, to help us make planting decisions; and crop-protection tools that fight weeds, pests, and disease.

 These are the makings of a new Green Revolution—one that a world of 8 billion people and counting will need.